needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 ### User Controller script

-The `UserController` class lets you sign in and provides the Asset Discovery sample with your Unity Gaming Services ID.
-For more information on authentication, see the **Get user information** page of the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).
+The `UserController` class makes it so you can sign into your application and uses your ID to grant access to the Asset Discovery sample.
+For more information on authentication, see the **Get user information** use case in the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).

 To open the UserController script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers/UserController.cs` file.